-The Catholic University of America requires a minimum of 120 credits to graduate with a bachelor's degree.
+The Catholic University of America requires at least 120 credits to complete a bachelor's degree.

-If students would like to graduate in less time than normal, they can choose the accelerated degree program.
+Students can choose the accelarated degree program if they would like to finish all the credits for graduation in less time than normal.
 The Catholic University of America accepts transfer credits.
 The school accepts AP credit and IB credits.
 Additionally, The Catholic University of America has a summer session, so students can earn credits during the summer.

-NOTE: Around 71% of students who start college at The Catholic University of America complete all the credits required within six years.
+NOTE: Around 76% of students who start college at The Catholic University of America graduate within six years.

 ---|---|---|---|